hassan-obeid/tr_b_causal_2020/references/organization/_05-Requirements.md

 So we should have an expectation of 20 slides, with 15 -30 slides (min, max).

 The structure of the presentation should be as follows:
 - Motivation: Why is our problem important to the listener?
+(1 min)
 - Need: What is the need being addressed?
+(1 min)
-   - the disconnect between causal inference and travel demand modeling
+Travel demand modelers wish and need to make causal inferences, but the field typically does not use techniques from the causal inference literature.

-- Our Solution:
+- Our Solution (1 min):
    - Provide a demonstration of using causal inference techniques in travel demand modeling context.
    - In particular, we demonstrate the causal inference workflow from Bratwaite and Walker (2018), with references to similar / equivalent ideas put forth by others, and with additional details from our experiences in this project.

-- Main message of the talk:
+- Main message of the talk (1 min):
 Specify a causal graph, make sure the assumptions of that graph are not violated by one's data, and build one's model on the basis of the causal graph.
-- Point 1:
+- Point 1 (4 min):
 Without taking into account the treatment assignment mechanism / causal structure of one's explanatory variables, one's estimated treatment effects may be completely wrong.
    - Amine's selection-on-observables simulation results and description.
-- Point 2:
+- Point 2 (6 min):
 When dealing with latent confounders in one' causal graph, one generically applicable technique is to model the latent confounders.
 Pitfalls abound when applying such techniques, so we demonstrate / raise awareness of / and show how to detect such problems.
    - Hassan's deconfounder demo and simulation results.
-- Point 3:
+- Point 3 (4 min):
 In order to use any of these techniques, having a well-specified causal graph is crucial.
 We demonstrate methods for checking / falsifying one's causal graph in order to avoid drawing erroneous or unsupported conclusions.
    - Conditional Independence Tests
    - Marginal Independence Tests
    - Prior and Posterior Predictive Conditional / Marginal Independence Tests
-- Recap
+- Recap (1 min)
-- Conclusion:
+- Conclusion (1 min):
 What does this presentation mean for the audience?
 What can they now do that may have been mysterious / hard before?
-How should they change as a result of this presentation?
+How do we want the audience's behavior change as a result of this presentation?

 ### <ins>Actual work/code:<ins>
 1. For simulation: